 Divorce arbitration is very similar to divorce litigation.
+Yet, it is different in one significant way.
 In divorce arbitration, an independent arbitrator, rather than a judge, decides your case.
 You and your spouse (or more likely, your attorneys) choose an arbitrator.
-You choose which issues you want the arbitrator to resolve.
-You decide which rules the arbitrator will follow.
-You decide whether the arbitrator’s decision will be binding.
-Then you sign an arbitration agreement that sets forth everything that you have agreed to, and you go forward with the arbitration.
+(When you go to court, you don’t get to choose your judge!)

 How Does Divorce Arbitration Work?

 The arbitration itself is very similar to a trial, only instead of presenting your case to a judge in a courtroom, you present it to an arbitrator in a conference room.
 You and your spouse will both likely testify.
 Your attorneys will present evidence and witnesses.
 They will argue your case before the arbitrator.
 Then, after the hearing is over, the arbitrator will decide your case and provide you with a written award detailing his or her findings and conclusions.
 That award then gets confirmed in court, and the case is resolved.